Contact Us

 - Intervention procedures

-KRS 216.707 delineates violence prevention training that health facilities must provide to all healthcare workers, volunteers, and contracted security personnel.
+KRS 216.707 sets requirements for violence prevention training that health facilities must provide to all healthcare workers, volunteers, and contracted security personnel.
 Training must occur within 90 days of the healthcare worker’s initial date of hire and at least annually.
 After the training, health facilities shall develop a competency test; hiring practices must also require that candidates can demonstrate competency using protective safety skills.

 Training must include: